-5. Dress to impress, look professional, but be comfortable.
+5. Dress to impress, look professional, but be comfortable, even if you are delivering online.
 Half the audience will focus on how you look and perform, 40% will judge you on what you say and just 10% will really hear exactly what you say.
 Say it clearly, on a scale of 1 to 10 speak at a volume of about 8 with energy and confidence, making sure that everyone can hear you clearly.

 6. Connect visually with everyone in the room, maybe focus on one person per thought, but get around the room one by one.
 The audience will not notice if you are a bit nervous or leave out a line, a point or a fact.
 Relax, breathe, enjoy.
 That nervous feeling is just excitement, so expect it and and accept it as being normal.

 7. Storytelling – a talk on any subject should always be wrapped in a story or series of stories, to explain the message or point.
 Use examples in your story to convey your points.
 People will remember stories.

 8. Video – Use a visual presentation like Video or PowerPoint where possible as a backdrop and support.
 Each slide can prompt you on what to say or where you are in the presentation.
 Although do avoid using this as a crutch.